Review & Rating

 Frank Kee-Suo Chen owns Pioneer Industries, Inc., Olympia Faucets, Inc. and Pioneer Commercial Manufacturing, Inc. — all of which import and sell faucets.
 They also sell, depending on the company, showers and bath accessories that are nicely coordinated with their faucets.

-The faucets distributed by all three companies are manufactured by the fourth member of the group, Crescent Plumbing, Inc. of Taiwan, formed in 1995.
+The faucets distributed by all three companies are manufactured by the fourth member of the group, Crescent Plumbing, Inc. of Taiwan, formed in 1995, also owned in part by Mr. Chen.

 Each of the companies has its own history.